lneuhaus/pyrpl/docs/source/index.rst

    including the `Verilog source code for the FPGA <https://github.com/lneuhaus/pyrpl/tree/master/pyrpl/fpga>`_ which is based on the official Red Pitaya software version 0.95.

+.. admonition:: PyRPL is already used in many research groups all over the world.

+   See for yourself their :doc:`user feedback <user_feedback>`.

 .. admonition:: PyRPL is free software and comes with the `GNU General Public License v3.0 <https://www.gnu.org/licenses/gpl.html>`_.

     Read the `license <https://github.com/lneuhaus/pyrpl/blob/master/LICENSE>`_ for more details!

-.. admonition:: PyRPL is already used by many research groups world-wide,

-   see the :doc:`<user_feedback>`.